omeryahud/MarSik-kubevirt-ssp-operator/.github/ISSUE_TEMPLATE.md

 <!-- This form is for bug reports and feature requests ONLY!
-Also make sure that you visit our User Guide at https://kubevirt.io/user-guide/ -->
+-->

 **Is this a BUG REPORT or FEATURE REQUEST?**: